Fortune Minerals (TSX:FT)

 • The NICO project is one of a few advanced-stage cobalt projects outside the Democratic Republic of the Congo, with an average annual production of approximately 1,800 tons of cobalt units in the first 14 years of the 20-year mine life.

-• The company's flagship asset’s primary cobalt production is independent of nickel and copper mining and contains more than 1 million ounces (Moz) of in-situ co-product gold.
+• The company's flagship asset’s primary cobalt production is independent of nickel and copper mining and contains more than 1 million ounces (Moz) of in-situ co-product gold, and contains 12 percent of global bismuth reserves- another important critical mineral

 • Fortune Minerals has received environmental assessment approval for the mine, concentrator and access road in the Northwest Territories.

-• The company has developed strong relationships with Indigenous and local communities and governments, which paved the way for federal, Northwest Territories and Tlicho Governments' approval of the project and financial support for local infrastructure, including the $400 million Tlicho all-season highway project to Whati that recently opened to the public, and more than $800,000 in federal and provincial funding for exploration work at NICO.
+• The company has developed strong relationships with Indigenous and local communities and governments, which paved the way for federal, Northwest Territories and Tlicho Governments' approval of the project and financial support for local infrastructure.
+This includes the $200 million Tlicho all-season highway project to Whati and more than $17.5 million in Canadian and US government funding for advancing the NICO project.

-• Potential for additional business at the refinery from toll processing of concentrates from other mines, diversification into the metals recycling business – evidenced by a collaboration with Rio Tinto to assess options to improve recovery of bismuth and cobalt contained in Rio Tinto’s Kennecott smelter waste streams.
+• Collaboration with Rio Tinto to assess options to improve recovery of bismuth and cobalt contained in Rio Tinto’s Kennecott smelter waste streams.

 • An experienced management team leads Fortune Minerals towards fully developing and capitalizing on its assets.